-If you arrived here after searching for an Abraham Hyatt that's not me, maybe you're looking for one of these guys.
+These are the Abraham Hyatts that aren't me.
+If you arrived here after searching for a different Abraham Hyatt, maybe you're looking for one of these guys.

 Here repose the mortal remains of ABRAHAM HYATT, one of that band of INCORRUPTIBLE PATRIOTS, who, by the valor, achieved the Independence of their Country, and transmitted to their posterity the fairest form of Government that human wisdom can devise.